top of page

 Research Project(s): Coastal and Labrador climate weather monitoring program, The Torngat Permafrost Project, Integrating local knowledge, plant response, and cryosphere

-dynamics to predict future food and fuel, Understanding and predicting future climate-vegetation-cryosphere interactions in coastal Labrador
+dynamics to predict future food and fuel, Understanding and predicting future climate-vegetation-cryosphere interactions in coastal Labrador, Susceptibility of peatland permafrost in coastal

 Water Resources Division, Government of Newfoundland and Labrador